solar-citizen/scoper/instructions/review-rules.md

 - Prefer `type` over `interface` for types

 - Import ordering is dictated by Eslint.
-Do not report errors, unless you're certain they're inconsistent with Eslint's rules
+Do not report errors unless certain they're inconsistent with Eslint's rules

 - Avoid using optionality/nullability unless necessary